 Security wait times is particularly interesting as multiple conversations with airlines and airports consistently mentioning how passengers viewed their company negatively based on their TSA experience.
 The ability to set an accurate expectation of wait times could help manage the stress level of the pre-departure, post TSA checkpoint experience.
 Valtech’s Intelligent-IoT platform can provide this data in real-time.
 Once enough data is provided in combination with airline flight schedules, we could start using predictive analytics and data science to identify trends and be able to prepare the passenger days in advance of potential delays.

 It was rewarding to see the ‘Ah ha!” moments on attendee faces when it became apparent to them how our Intelligent-IoT platform could be customized for each of their unique challenges.
 Furthermore, it was also our observation that when people think of innovation in the aviation industry the overwhelming consensus was that they leaned towards large hardware solutions that can be extremely cost prohibitive both in terms of manufacturing but also installation on location, as well as providing limited capabilities.

-Valtech engineers digital experiences to enhance the overall customer journey through preexisting hardware to be more cost effective and quicker to implement by leveraging a single, expandable intelligent device.
-From Digital Innovation Strategy to design, deployment, and integration of Intelligent-IoT platforms, Valtech is uniquely positioned in the industry to help our clients create a much more compelling story and close the connected traveler’s experience gaps.
+Valtech engineers digital experiences to enhance the overall customer journey through pre-existing hardware to be more cost effective and quicker to implement by leveraging a single, expandable intelligent device.
+From Digital Innovation Strategy to design, deployment, and integration of Intelligent-IoT platforms, Valtech is uniquely positioned in the industry to help our clients create a much more compelling story and close the connected traveller’s experience gaps.